amethyst/amethyst/book/src/pong_tutorial.md

     env!("CARGO_MANIFEST_DIR"));
 ```

-But for your own project you'll want something like this:
+But for your own project you'll probably want something like this:

 ```rust,ignore
 let path = format!(